 Indoor gas heaters are very safe when properly maintained and used as instructed.
 The same is true for LPG - LPG gas heaters are safe, too.
-Major brands make quality indoor gas heaters so Paloma, Everdure, Calor (UK) and Rinnai gas heaters are normally safe when well maintained.
+Major brands make quality indoor gas heaters so Paloma, Everdure, Calor (UK) and Rinnai gas heaters are normally safe in the home when well maintained.

 NEVER use an outdoor gas heater indoors, as they are not designed for safe inside use.

 Keep your indoor gas heater safe by having it serviced by a qualified gasfitter at least every two years.
 The safety advice is the same regardless of whether it is to keep a natural gas or LPG gas heaters safe.

 Most manufacturers recommend servicing at no longer than two year intervals.

 Adequate ventilation is also important, especially if it is a portable unflued gas heater.

 You should always read and following the instructions in the owner's manual.

 Are Portable Gas Heaters Safe to Use Indoors

 If you own an outdoor gas heater, don’t ever use it indoors.
 Outdoor portable gas heaters are not safe to use indoors because they are not designed with the appropriate emission control features.